devblackops/building-powershell-modules-feedback/README.md

     </a>
 </p>

-It is an agile-published book, meaning updates are published as they are written.
+[Building PowerShell Modules](https://leanpub.com/building-powershell-modules) is an agile-published book, meaning updates are published as they are written.
 If you've purchased the book (thanks!👍) and have some feedback to give, please do so here.
 I'll try to incorporate as much as I can back into the book if it makes sense.

 > If giving feedback on a particular section of the book, please be specific on exactly *where* in the book (chapter/section/subsection) so corrections can be made as quickly as possible. 🙏